 6. Given the chance, 35% of employees would take another job that allowed them to work from home (full-time), based on a remote work statistics report.

 (Global Workplace Analytics)

-Of those that concurred, 47% were Millennials and 31% were Baby Boomers.
-Finding another part-time (or even full-time) job is not as hard nowadays with specialized websites doing all the hard work for you.
+Of those that concurred, 47% were Millennials, and 31% were Baby Boomers.
+Finding another part-time (or even full-time) job is not as hard nowadays, with specialized websites doing all the hard work for you.

 7. When asked where they worked from the most, 84% of remote workers said they worked from home.

-Another 8% said they make use of coworking spaces, 4% said they use coffee shops, and 5% said they use libraries to do work.
+Another 8% of homeworkers said they make use of coworking spaces, 4% said they use coffee shops, and 5% said they use libraries to do work.

-8. 91% of business owners said they intended on offering their employees the option to work remotely from the start.
+8. 91% of business owners said they intended on offering their employees the option to work remotely from the moment they’re hired.